-In 2021 the second grand edition of the “Classic Piano” Malta International Piano Competition will be held in the historic capital city of Valletta in an event which will bring together 70 extraordinary young performers from across the world in a spectacular display of musicality, tenacity and prodigious skill.
+In 2021 the second grand edition of the “Classic Piano” International Piano Competition will be held in Dubai, in an event bringing together over 70 extraordinary young performers from across the world in a spectacular display of musicality, tenacity and prodigious skill.

-Following preceding stages in Austria, USA, China, Israel, Japan, Italy, South Korea, Switzerland, UK, Belgium, Russia, Armenia and Germany as part of the “14 ways to Malta” International Piano Competition 2021, this final stage of the competition invites the top five ranked participants from each event to compete in Malta for a total prize fund of €300,000.
+Following preceding stages in Austria, USA, China, Israel, Japan, Italy, South Korea, Switzerland, UK, Belgium, Russia, Armenia and Germany as part of the “14 ways to Dubai” framework, this final stage of the competition invites the top five ranked participants from each event to compete in the UAE’s most populous city for a total prize fund of €300,000.

-The competition is organised by the European Foundation for Support of Culture (EUFSC) represented by its President, Konstantin Ishkhanov.
+The competition is organised by the European Foundation for Support of Culture (EUFSC), led by its President, the cultural entrepreneur Konstantin Ishkhanov.
 The EUFSC is a Malta-based non-profit organisation which works to promote cultural and educational engagement around the world via a range of projects including concerts, masterclasses, conferences, competitions and festivals.

 “Music is the universal language of mankind” - Henry Wadsworth Longfellow

-On behalf of myself and everyone at the EUFSC we are incredibly proud and delighted to welcome you to the second edition of the “Classic Piano” International Piano Competition here in Malta.
+On behalf of myself and everyone at the EUFSC we are incredibly proud and delighted to welcome you to the second edition of the “Classic Piano” International Piano Competition in Dubai.

 As we launch into this prestigious event the EUFSC reaffirms its commitment to re-discover and document the great masters of the classical tradition, to promote and support the young generation of upcoming artists and to build the audiences of the future to help ensure the continued existence of this art form that we all appreciate so much.

-I welcome you all to the “Classic Piano” International Piano Competition in Malta and I wish our competitors every success.
+I welcome you all to the “Classic Piano” International Piano Competition in Dubai and I wish our competitors every success.

 With best wishes and respect,